mozilla-services/merino-py/docs/data.md

 > A note on timers: Statsd timers are measured in milliseconds, and are reported
 > as integers (at least in Cadence).
 Milliseconds are often not precise enough
 > for the tasks we want to measure in Merino.
-Instead we use generic histograms
+Instead, we use generic histograms
 > to record microsecond times.
 Metrics recorded in this way should have `-us`
 > appended to their name, to mark the units used (since we shouldn't put the
 > proper unit μs in metric names).